Group Toolbar Menu

 • Magical Tides

-Anexus appears to have a natural magic that is shifted by the phases of the moon Aetheros; these magical currents affect far than just lunar beings and gates, however.
-What might work during one phase may not work the next, spells requiring alterations in casting or potions different reagents.
+Anexus appears to have a natural magic that is shifted by the phases of the magical moon Aetheros; these magical currents affect far than just lunar beings and gates, however.
+What might work during one phase may not work the next, spells requiring alterations in casting from one day to the next.
 This especially applies to interdimensional magics, which are already affected by the nature of the realm; it is very difficult to 'dial out' and such work is fraught with complication.

 • Local Phenomena